opnsense/docs/source/manual/install.rst

 different between previous installs with existing configurations on disk vs new installations/migrations.

-For systems that have OPNsense installed, and the configuration is intact.
+For systems that have OPNsense installed, and the configuration intact.
 Here is the process:

 #.
 Boot the system with installation media
 #.
 Press any key when you see **“Press any key to start the configuration importer”**.